2 mg in 1mL, 10 mg in 1mL and 50 mg in 1mL Injections

 You should not have DILAUDID or DILAUDID-HP injections if you:

-suffer from shallow or difficult breathing or have any acute breathing problems such as acute asthma
+suffer from shallow or difficult breathing or have any acute breathing problems such

 have severe abdominal pain with bloating, cramps or vomiting